marcomoretto/compass/compass_graphql/docs/howto.rst

 How To
 ======

 This section contains several examples of GraphQL queries in order to perform main operations on a COMPASS GraphQL endpoint.
-For each query there might be additional parameters.
-A good way to have the list of all available parameters is to use a good GraphQL client like `Insomnia <https://insomnia.rest/>`_ and use the autocompletion.
+For each query there might be additional parameters. **An easy way to have the list of all available parameters is to use the GraphiQL client** and use the autocompletion (ALT + SPACEBAR).

 GET available compendia
 -----------------------

 .. code-block:: javascript

 	{
 	  compendia {
 		name,
 		fullName,
 		description,
-        normalization
+		defaultVersion
+		versions {
+		  versionNumber,
+		  versionAlias,
+		  defaultDatabase,
+		  databases {
+			name,
+			normalizations
+		  }
+		}
 	  }
 	}

 GET compendium data sources